wbleonard/mongodb-network-compression/README.md

 pip3 install faker          # Used for data generation
 ```

-### Client Configration
+### Client Configuration

 Edit [params.py](params.py) and at a minimum, set your connection string.
-The other setting of iterest is the compressors:
+The other setting of interest is the compressors:

 ``` PYTHON
 # Set to an empty string to turn off compression